 Conversion to a normal rhythm by any means becomes less likely the longer the arrhythmia has been present (especially after 6 months or more), the larger the atria become, and the more severe the underlying heart disorder becomes.
 When conversion is successful, the risk of recurrence is high, even if people are taking a drug to prevent recurrence (typically one of the same drugs used to convert the arrhythmia to a normal rhythm).

 Otherwise healthy people who had only one episode of atrial fibrillation that converted to normal rhythm (spontaneously or with treatment) need anticoagulant treatment for only 4 weeks.
-People who had several episodes of atrial fibrillation or flutter or who remain in such rhythms despite treament should take a drug to prevent blood clots indefinitely.
+People who had several episodes of atrial fibrillation or atrial flutter or who remain in such rhythms despite treatment should take a drug to prevent blood clots indefinitely.

-Even after atrial fibrillation or flutter converts to normal rhythm, doctors usually continue anticoagulant treatment, often for the remainder of the person’s life.
+Even after atrial fibrillation or atrial flutter converts to normal rhythm, doctors usually continue anticoagulant treatment, often for the remainder of the person’s life.
 This anticoagulant treatment is needed because the arrhythmia may come back without the person being aware of it.
-Dangerous clots can form during these episodes.
+Dangerous blood clots can form during these episodes.

-aspirinNo US brand name|
+|No US brand name|